juanuys/juanuys.github.io/_posts/2021-01-28-skills-audit.md

 > 11 👍 I can create character animations, such as walking and jumping, and bring them into my game engine.

 Yes, see the second-previous point.
+Look at that little man strutting.

 > 12 👍 I can use appropriate software to design clear user-interfaces.